 So, utilities want brown, not green power.
 But greenies got legislation passed forcing utilities to buy green anyway, and that’s the only reason why my utility buys my PV-generated electricity (I have negative-$100/month power "bills").
 You can see how Georgia’s legislation works in my open letter to my utility.

 Paul Wolff's solution here is fetching: Create a hybrid system.
 He would “light-switch-flick” a gas-turbine powered plant off and on throughout the day and night as PV, wind, and any other 100%-variable alt-energy sources kick on and off.
 The turbine would fill in the gaps left by the variable sources.
 This hybrid system would thus produce a continuous flow of electricity.
 More sun and more wind would result in less gas (a brown fuel) consumption.
 Stretched out over a large area and smart-grid coordinated, less and less gas (brown) power would be needed (stretched out PV would be especially useful because as clouds descend over one area of PV arrays, sun would shine over another; the same process could be envisioned for wind turbines).

-Paul claims that it does make economic sense.
-I ask him for his evidence.
 I ask this question again, here.
 More on this topic here.

 Here's another hybrid (but no cost data, which I find irritating).

 Ditto for this geothermal hybrid.
 A friend writes about that: "One of the smart strategies with large solar plants is to co-locate them with existing power plants - generally natural gas.
 That way you can piggyback on some of the existing infrastructure such as power-lines, security, operators etc. Now we know solar + geothermal works too."
 My question, though, is this: I'm interested in the execution -- can, for example, gas turbines be tuned fine enough to stop when Solar PV electricity flow starts?
 Or, is there substantial -- and wasted -- overlap of some sort?